How to Prepare for Your Zipline Canopy Tour

 Waivers are a common practice for canopy tours.
 Like Canaan, some outfitters allow you to fill out the waiver prior to coming but some require you to fill it out when you check-in.
 If you have the option, fill it out early to make your check-in time faster.

 Not only should you dress for the weather, but you should also dress for wearing a harness and helmet.
 Short shorts don’t feel comfortable with a harness on and hair in a high bun doesn’t let a helmet fit your head properly.
 It’s also common for outfitters to still operate in light rain.
 So bring a raincoat and enjoy a different experience of zipping in the rain!
 For tips on zip lining in the cold, check out this blog post!

 Check with your specific outfitter about the expected arrival time.
 Some outfitters, like Canaan, ask guests to arrive 30 minutes prior to their scheduled tour.
 That gives us time to check waivers and you time to use the bathroom and store your belongings.
 Additionally, it’s courteous to the other guests on your tour so everyone can start on time.

 Embrace the Learning

-Whether it’s your first time or 10th time zip lining, know that it’s ok to get nervous.
-A professional guide will walk you through your fear and help you have a good experience.
+Whether it’s your first time or 10th-time zip lining, know that it’s ok to get nervous.
+A professional guide will walk you through your fear, help you have a good experience, and teach you how to stay safe.
 With each zip you do, it gets a little easier on the next one.